Ragged school: Origins

-On Sunday 7 November 1841, the Field Lane ragged school began in Clerkenwell, London., and it was the secretary of the school, S. R. Starey, who first applied the term 'ragged' to the institutions in an advert he submitted to The Times seeking public support.
+On Sunday, 7 November 1841, the Field Lane ragged school began in Clerkenwell, London, and it was the secretary of the school, S. R. Starey, who first applied the term 'ragged' to the institutions in an advert he submitted to The Times seeking public support.
 Historians have debated how connected the movement was between England and Scotland.
 E.A.G.
 Clark argued that 'the London and Scottish schools had little in common except their name'.
-More recently, Laura Mair has demonstrated that literature, philosophy and passionate individuals were shared between schools.
+More recently, Laura Mair has demonstrated that literature, philosophy, and passionate individuals were shared between schools.
 She writes that 'schools forged significant links across cities and countries that disregarded physical distance'.

-In Edinburgh the first example was the Vennel Ragged School (aka New Greyfriars School) created by Rev William Robertson, the minister of the nearby New Greyfriars Church, in 1846 on ground on the north-west corner of George Heriot's School.
-The unassuming Robertson was however eclipsed by the self-promoting Rev Thomas Guthrie who created a parallel Ragged School on Mound Place, off Castlehill in April 1847.
+In Edinburgh, the first example was the Vennel Ragged School (aka New Greyfriars School) created by Rev William Robertson, the minister of the nearby New Greyfriars Church, in 1846 on the ground on the north-west corner of George Heriot's School.
+The unassuming Robertson was, however, eclipsed by the self-promoting Rev Thomas Guthrie, who created a parallel Ragged School on Mound Place, off Castlehill in April 1847.
 Guthrie placed himself at the forefront of the movement in Scotland but was certainly not alone in his aims.
 His 'Plea for Ragged Schools', published in March 1847 to garner the public's support for a school in the city, laid out his indisputable arguments that proved highly influential.
-Guthrie was first introduced to the idea of ragged schools in 1841, while acting as the Parish Minister of St. John's Church in Edinburgh.
+Guthrie was first introduced to ragged schools in 1841 while acting as the Parish Minister of St. John's Church in Edinburgh.
 On a visit to Anstruther in Fife, he saw a picture of John Pounds in Portsmouth and felt inspired and humbled by the cobbler's work.